The ULTIMATE guide to Hoi An tailors (with prices)

 What I ordered at Milan Linen

-I also LOVE this blue wrap dress, I don’t own anything in this colour, but it’s made with a really nice linen which is heavier than I expected (my fault, not theirs) so I actually left it in storage in London.
-I have to stick to 23kg when I am on the road so have to balance weight vs. how much wear I’ll get from it.
-I know I’ll wear it a lot when I’ve got a base though!
+I LOVE this blue wrap dress too, I don’t own anything in this colour, but it’s made with a really nice linen which is heavier than I expected (my fault, not theirs) so again it’s one I had to leave at my parents’ house and that I’ll hopefully wear when I’m not limited to 23kgs of belongings.

 Yaly Couture